ShadowMinhja/react-native-azure-mobile-apps-client/README.md

 #### Use the SDK as an npm package

-Install the SDK from npm: `npm install azure-mobile-apps-client`
+Install the SDK from npm: `npm install react-native-azure-mobile-apps-client`

 OR

-Install the SDK from github: `npm install azure/azure-mobile-apps-js-client`
+Install the SDK from github: `npm install shadowminhja/react-native-azure-mobile-apps-client`

 You can now use it in your Javascript code as follows:
 ```